Schools are back and holiday prices plummet, so parents of toddlers and babies get packing – it’s your turn!

 I’ve packed my last four holidays from this list, so these days I literally don’t even think about what I’m doing.
 If it’s on the list, it’s going in.

-Obviously I adapt it to what time of year we’re going, and if you’re going abroad you might need to be packing different stuff than what you’d need in the UK.
+Obviously I adapt it to what time of year we’re going, and if you’re going abroad you might need to be packing different stuff than what you’d need in the UK, or things like a travel pillow if you’re kids are a little older.
 My list is generally for a self-catering break in the UK (I’ve not been brave enough to take a toddler and baby twins abroad yet!)
 So you basically have to pack up your entire house.
 But it’s tried, tested and not failed me yet.
 Famous last words.

 I’ve added in a few extra bits for girls which aren’t usually on my list.
-I generally don’t put my three boys in tights or skirts… Or if you want to hear from the real travel experts check out Our Globetrotters’ 10 Baby Travel Essentials For Every Journey.
+I generally don’t put my three boys in tights or skirts… Or if you want to hear from the real travel experts check out Our Globetrotters’ 10 Baby Travel Essentials For Every Journey or read 10 Absolute Essentials for a Road Trip with Kids.

 - Long sleeved tops